What is the Writing Check?

-A writing check necessitates that students spend additional time working to improve their writing before they can graduate.
-The writing check is a process—noted by a “check” on students’ internal transcripts—that helps faculty directly connect students with Brown’s writing support network.
-The writing check emphasizes the value the Brown community places on written communication and helps to ensure that learning to write well is an integral and intentional part of all students’ educational experiences.
+A Writing Check (designated as WDEF in Spring 2020 and WSUP as of Fall 2020) is a way to notify students that they should spend additional time working to improve their writing during their time at Brown.
+Designed as an adjunct to faculty feedback on student writing, the process—noted by a “check” on students’ internal transcripts—helps faculty directly connect students with Brown’s writing support network.
+The check emphasizes the value the Brown community places on written communication and helps to ensure that learning to write well is an integral and intentional part of all students’ educational experiences.

 - Their writing lacks awareness of purpose, audience, and/or genre

-- They use primary or secondary sources improperly
+- They have difficulty conveying their analysis of primary or secondary sources through writing

 - Their sentences cannot be easily understood